-Tennis elbow or lateral epicondylitis is a common chronic condition of the extensor muscles of the forearm.
-It is characterised by pain in the region is where wrist extensor muscles originate (pulling the knuckles up) – the outside region of the elbow.
+Tennis elbow or Lateral Epicondylitis is a common chronic condition of the extensor muscles of the forearm.
+It is characterised by pain in the region where the wrist extensor muscles originate (pulling the knuckles up) – the outside region of the elbow.

 Most patients seen with tennis elbow have manual jobs such as electricians, plumbers, gardeners and production operatives which involve repeated heavy lifting, tool use, gripping & pulling actions.
 Although it is commonly referred to as tennis elbow, the prevalence in tennis athletes is <5% and has been reported with other racket sports, swimming and throwing sports.
 The highest prevalence is those aged 35-50 with no significant differences between sexes.

 At Pure Physiotherapy, your therapist will take a full history of your condition to identify relevant factors which may raise suspicion of lateral epicondylalgia.
 Your Physio will then perform a full physical examination to facilitate rapid and accurate diagnosis, ensuring that the most appropriate and effective treatment can be implemented.
 We will work with you to produce a set of goals tailored to what is important to you, that way treatment can be aimed towards achieving those aims.
 Regular re-assessment will track your progress and provide an opportunity for any treatment changes to take place with the intention of optimising recovery.

 Your Physiotherapist will provide you with education and practical tips on how you can effectively manage your symptoms.
 Relative rest and activity modification strategies will be discussed so that a clear plan can be established to allow you to continue working, whilst reducing the mechanical overload.
 This may comprise of avoiding movements/actions that reproduce your pain or ways to lift heavy objects in a way that places less strain through the affected structures.